ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

-   In the POST, the Viewer also sends the port to the AMP Doc and it looks like this:
+   When calling `postMessage()`, the Viewer also sends the port to the AMP Doc and it looks like this:

    ```javascript
    var channel = new MessageChannel();